Hyoyeon: 2007–2017: Girls' Generation, television shows and solo career

-On March 14, 2015, Hyoyeon was featured as the rapper in a performance by boyband S on Immortal Songs 2, with which they won with 423 points.
+On February 12, 2015, Hyoyeon was featured in labelmate Amber's "Shake That Brass" music video, in which she plays a trumpet.
+On July 1, Hyoyeon became the first Girls' Generation member to publish a book with Hyo Style, in which she shares tips on beauty, fashion and lifestyle.
+The book contains 142 pages and comes with a DVD.
+On March 14, Hyoyeon was featured as the rapper in a performance by boyband S on Immortal Songs 2, with which they won with 423 points.
 In May 2015, she became a cast member of the Korean-Chinese reality television show Star Advent.
 The show followed 12 Korean and Chinese celebrities tasked with working as office workers in foreign countries and premiered on July 9.
 In June 2015, Hyoyeon began hosting her own reality television show, Hyoyeon's One Million Likes, broadcast on OnStyle.
 Before the show was officially announced, an Instagram account was created where Hyoyeon posted pictures and videos with the goal of receiving one million likes from fans.
+On August 19, Girls' Generation released their fifth Korean studio album, Lion Heart.
+The album reached number one in South Korea, and at number 11 in Japan.
 In September 2015, Hyoyeon became a contestant alongside Seo In Young, Mir and Hyejeong, among others, in a television show titled Mash Up, where they competed in DJing.
+In the same month, Hyoyeon was featured in rapper Vasco's "Whoa Ha!" music video, where guest stars lip-sync along to the song.

 On February 3, 2016, Hyoyeon was a special MC on the OnStyle television show Get It Beauty.
 In June 2016, she became a contestant alongside Taemin, Bora and Hoya, among others, in the Mnet television show Hit The Stage, where they collaborate with professional dancers to compete in different genres of dancing under a given theme.
-In May 2020, Hyoyeon joined the competitive reality show Good Girl.

-Others

-In October 2012, Hyoyeon participated in S.M.
-Entertainment's special dance group Younique.
-The group released a single titled "Maxstep" as part of the collaboration between S.M. and Hyundai.

-In May 2013, Hyoyeon was chosen as an Asian ambassador for the Hong Kong branch of Topshop.On February 12, 2015, Hyoyeon was featured in labelmate Amber's "Shake That Brass" music video, in which she plays a trumpet.
-On July 1, Hyoyeon became the first Girls' Generation member to publish a book with Hyo Style, in which she shares tips on beauty, fashion and lifestyle.
-The book contains 142 pages and comes with a DVD.
-On September 11, 2015, Hyoyeon was featured in rapper Vasco's "Whoa Ha!" music video, where guest stars lip-sync along to the song.
+In the same month, Hyoyeon was featured in the song "Up & Down" from fellow Girls' Generation member Taeyeon's second extended play Why.
 In August 2016, she collaborated with Min and Jo Kwon to form a special group named Triple T and release a single titled "Born to Be Wild", featuring Park Jin-young, as part of S.M.
 Entertainment's Station music project.
+In December 2016, Hyoyeon released her first solo song since debut titled "Mystery" as another single for SM Station.
+To accompany her solo release, she performed the song on various Korean music shows.

+In June 2017, Hyoyeon released her second single "Wannabe", a pop dance song featuring rapper San E. A month later, Girls' Generation announced the release of their sixth Korean-language studio album to commemorate the group's tenth anniversary.
+The album, titled Holiday Night, was released on August 7.